voyeg3r/dotfaster/vim/wiki/dicasvim.md

     Ctrl-R Ctrl-P {register} inserts the text and auto-indents it.
     Ctrl-O can be used to run any normal mode command before returning to insert mode, so Ctrl-O "+p can also be used, for example.
+    ]p Just like p, but it automatically adjusts the indent level of the pasted code

 For more information, view the documentation with `:h i_ctrl-r`